nealcaren/fightordie/Volumes/06/07/national_emancipation_exposition.md

 <!--
-title:   The National Emancipation Exposition
+title:   The People of Peoples and Their Gifts to Men
 author:  Du Bois, W.E.B.
 journal: The Crisis
 year:    1913